 Flossing should start as soon as possible.
-Unfortunately, most parents believe that it is something that can only be done when the permanent teeth start protruding.
+Unfortunately, most parents believe that it can only be done when the permanent teeth start protruding.
 Flossing is important since it helps to get all the plaque out.

 Check Your Water

 You need to check the water that is supplied to your house.
 Ensure that it is fluoridated.
-If you realize that it is not, discuss this with your dentist so that they can recommend supplements to use.
+If you realize that it is not, discuss this with your dentist to recommend supplements to use.
 This way, it ensures that your child’s teeth are not affected by the water.

 Reduce the Number of Sugary Foods the Child Eat